Tuesday, March 31, 2020

 Spot the odd one out?
 Jim-Roger, having cunningly ousted the two finest songwriters in the band, penned one song for this album, and sang lead on all of them.
 The album tanked harder than Sweetheart.
 It tanked so hard even seismographs at the North Pole registered the impact.

-Okay - this bonus edition has twenty-eight tracks, but what makes it wantable is the bonus bonus of an "acetate" version recorded - it says here - "at initial recording sessions at Columbia Studios in Nashville (and dated October 16, 1968, before the band began further sessions in Nashville on 10/28/68)".
+This is an "acetate" version recorded - it says here - "at initial recording sessions at Columbia Studios in Nashville (and dated October 16, 1968, before the band began further sessions in Nashville on 10/28/68)".

 Well, maybe, but I have a couple of problems with this.
 One is that it doesn't sound like an acetate.
 All the acetates I've heard, even after de-clicking, have that metallic, hissy sound that comes from the source (a metal plate, duh).
 All of 'em.
 Not one of them sounds like this, clean and deep.
-So there's that, but even more importantly, the version available online is a semi-tone too low.
-You'd think this had been picked up on - a semi-tone step is apparent to anyone with ears.
+So there's that, but even more importantly, the version available online (not any longer - the blog, by a self-professed Byrds "expert", was made private so people couldn't point out his mistakes) is a semi-tone too low.
+You'd think this had been noticed - especially by Byrds "experts" - a semi-tone step is apparent to anyone with ears.
 I fed it into Audacity and raised the pitch of each track to match the released album, so it doesn't sound like Black Sabbath anymore.
 That doom metal version is still out there, but here's the only place you'll get the recording sounding like it should.
 The medley is missing, confirming the theory that it was filler to pad out the woefully brief groove time.

 I'll leave you to discover the differences - there are enough to make it essential to the Byrdmaniac - and enjoy the sound.
 Whatever the provenance, I prefer it to the released album, and you might too.